Wambuguu/Lewis-Playground/README.md

 ### Exploring the Site
 The website is built using HTML, CSS and Javascript and is currently hosted on GitHub Pages.
 Feel free to browse around!

+### Keeping Up-to-Date
+This website is a work in progress, so expect new content and updates regularly.